MikelGlez02/Data-Analysis/README.md

                            /labelprocessor.py
                            /LabelViewGeneric.py
                            /urlsampler.py

 These are the minimal files required to run de labelling application.
-Besides of them, the application contains two data managmment tools,
+Besides of them, the application contains two data managmment tools, and a tool for analyzing the labeled dataset

-run_db2file.py
-run_file2db.py
-run_pkl2json.py
-and, also, a tool for analyzing the labeled dataset

 run_analizer.py
 common/lib/__init__.py
           /dataanalyzer/__init__.py
                        /ROCanalyzer.py

-2. Databases and data files.
-The input data and the results of the labelling application are usually stored in a mongo database or in a set of files.

-2.1.
-Complete project file struture
 The complete data structure for a labelling project is the following:

     project_path/.